evmos/evmosjs/README.md

 ## Installation

-evmosjs uses [buf.build](https://buf.build/) to manage Protobuf dependencies.
+evmosjs uses [buf.build](https://buf.build/) to manage [Evmos Protobuf dependencies](https://buf.build/evmos).
 To install evmosjs packages in your project, follow the instructions corresponding to your package manager.

 ### NPM